kailash-manasarovar/statement/docs/timeline/2023/april.md

 - It was a mature and innocuous message, and very honest.
 - I explained I had been sexually abused as a child and this made relationships very difficult for me.
 - At the next chamber music class, the following Monday, he was waiting for me at the door.
+- This was [hulking number three of the group of men pretending to be the trumpet teacher](../../crimes/protagonists/vidal-sastre.md#an-unknown-man-i-may-have-a-picture-of), the largest of them all.
 - It felt like EVERYONE knew what I had written; the whole building was hushed.
 - His demeanor towards me was soft and kind in class that day and this was probably the most powerful grooming technique of all because for the first time in my life, on disclosing sexual abuse to someone I cared about:
     - I was not judged.